electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron/drivetrain/battery/_index.md

 The battery for the Audi e-tron 50 is totally on 71kWh and was created to support a cheaper e-tron.

-It has a total of 27 modules with 12 cells each that give a total of 324 cells.
+The 71kWh battery pack has 27 modules with 12 cells each, giving 324 cells.
 It is no coincidence that it has 27 modules.

-One important factor was that it has to have the same nominal voltage at 396 volts.
+One factor is it gives the same nominal voltage at 396 volts.

 This was possible by changing the battery architecture from 4 cells in parallel to 3 cells in parallel.